Preparing For Your Puppy

 Because puppies love to chew, I don't recommend buying them a bed right away.
 I would use an old towel or blanket at first as they are very easy to clean and not so tempting to chew!

 It is important to have the food your puppy is currently eating ready at home before you get her.
-All our puppies are on Diamond Puppy Formula.
-We do have a small eight-pound bag available that you may purchase from us.
+All our puppies are on Diamond Naturals Puppy Formula.
+We may have a small eight-pound bag available here if you ask about it ahead of time.
 Local feed stores, tractor supply, and Amazon carry it as well.

 NuVet Vitamin and Mineral Supplement